Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 5. We ensure that every individual is connected to [[Meaningful Work]] and [[Meaningful Relationships]]
 6. We ensure that every individual is part of the distributed [[Team of Teams]] that is [[Progressing Towards The Goal]]

-### Local Sovereignty, Strength, Resiliency, and Adaptability
+### Community and Bioregional Sovereignty, Strength, Resiliency, and Adaptability

 1. We recognize that the systems and structures of the world may profoundly shake and possibly [[Collapse]] during [[The 7 Year Window of Crisis and Opportunity]]
 2. We rapidly empower [[Localities]] to relocalize the [[Core Functions of Life and Society]], while retaining [[Interoperability]] and [[Flow]] between [[Domains]]
 3. We recognize that environmental degeneration may result in less predictable weather and seasonal normalcy, and we create real time monitoring to enable localities and the collective to adapt to the Unknown as we navigate into it.
 4. We proactively practice and prepare to assist and accommodate large scale human, animal, plant, and tree migration, recovery and adaptation

+### Community and Bioregional Economic Stability

+1. We rapidly relocalize our [[New Economy]]
+2. We ensure that every community and bioregion has the means to provision and feed itself indefinitely into the future

 ### Disaster Preparedness and Response, and Local / Collective Resilience